 Parents: Boxer x Labrador mix

-Boxadors are some of my favorite Lab mixes, melding the courageous personality of the Boxer with the friendliness of the Labrador.
-The crossbreed combines to form a balanced hybrid that makes a wonderful house pet, but a better guard dog.
+Boxadors are some of my favorite Lab mixes, melding the courageous personality of the Boxer with the friendly nature of the Labrador.
+The crossbreed combines to form a balanced hybrid that makes a great house pet, but a better guard dog.

 The Boxer genes will bring a sturdy and durable frame into the Boxador.
-Labradors are quite the athletes, but the Boxer takes the Boxador to a new level.
+Labs are quite the athletes, but the Boxer takes the Boxador to a whole new level.
 Bring in the alertness, bravery and confidence of the Boxer, and you have a capable guardian.

 These dogs do best in homes with a large back yard.
-Since both parents require plenty of run and exercise, the best option is to give them space.
-Otherwise, it’s very possible for these dogs to exhibit destructive behavior without it.
+Since both parents require plenty exercise, the best option is to give them open space.
+Otherwise, it’s very possible for these dogs to show destructive behavior without it.

 19. American Bullador

 Similar to the Boxador, the America Bullador comes equipped with a strong body and muscular frame.
-That’s as you would expect from the American Bulldog and Labrador mix.
+It’s as you would expect from the Bulldog and Labrador mix.
 However, the durable body isn’t the only great thing about the Bullador.

 These are two classic dog breeds in America, which is why the crossbreeding of the Bullador can be traced back to the 1900s.
 The idea was to develop a durable dog that had the favorable temperaments of the Lab, though with less health issues.